samergul/EmployeeMangementSystem/Home.md

 (WIP - Coming soon...)

-This guide applies to SharePoint 2013 (and 2010) farm solution development (i.e. full-trust WSPs)
+This guide applies to SharePoint 2013 (and 2010) farm solution (i.e. full-trust WSPs) architecture
 * Getting started with the GSoft.Dynamite toolkit and Microsoft Unity for dependency injection
     * How to set up your first Unity application container (for service location)
     * As a first example, we introduce Dynamite's ILogger interface